Undergraduate Studies

 A student may certify a major in anthropology after the completion of 24 semester hours, a cumulative GPA of 2.0 or higher, and have an Anthropology Advisor.
 To meet with an advisor, please call Tel: 509-335-8731.

 Certified majors should contact their student adviser before applying for a degree to determine semester hour requirements have been met.
-Students can check the progress of their degrees by viewing degree audit reports found at myWSU.
+Students can check the progress of their degrees by viewing degree audit reports found in your student dashboard of MyWSU.

 A student may petition a minor or second major after the completion of 60 semester hours and a cumulative GPA of 2.0 or higher.
 Please set up an appointment with the Anthropology Undergraduate Advisor to fill out all of the necessary paperwork and review your requirements.